 Forgiveness protects our relationships from the damage of the past.
 It frees us from the demand for perfection as it overlooks faults and offenses.
-If we are constantly receiving the forgiveness of God we will naturally stop holding others to a standard they cannot meet by themselves.
+If we are constantly receiving God’s forgiveness, we will naturally stop holding others to a standard they cannot meet by themselves.

-Remember that hurting people hurt people and are easily hurt by others.
-Be quick to forgive realizing that love melts pain (Proverbs 25:21,22.
+Remember that hurting people hurt people, and they are easily hurt by others.
+Be quick to forgive, realizing that love melts pain (Proverbs 25:21,22.
 Romans 12:19-21).

-In Bible times an oriental needed to keep his hearth fire going all the time in order to ensure fire for cooking and warmth.
+In Bible times, an oriental needed to keep his heart fire going all the time to ensure fire for cooking and warmth.
 If it went out, he had to go to a neighbor for some live coals of fire.
 These he would carry on his head in a container, oriental fashion, back to his home.
-The person who would give him some live coals would be meeting his desperate need and showing him an outstanding kindness.
-If he would heap the container with coals, the man would be sure of getting some home still burning.
+The person who would give him some live coals would be meeting his desperate need and showing him outstanding kindness.
+If he heaped the container with coals, the man would be sure of getting some home still burning.
 The one injured would be returning kindness for injury.
 (2)

 Do not be discouraged when forgiveness does not come easily.
-Forgiveness is less of a choice than a process.
+Forgiveness is less of choice than a process.
 We must choose to forgive; however, God must work in our hearts to remove the bitterness and pain which may be hidden in layers (like an onion).
 Consequently, our choice to forgive may be contrary to our real, deeply buried feelings.
 Therefore, we must choose to forgive every time one of these memories surfaces.
-If we by faith chose to forgive each time the memory returns, then God will cause the memory of the hurt to fade until it is gone (Genesis 41:51).
+If we, by faith, choose to forgive each time the memory returns, God will cause the memory of the hurt to fade until it is gone (Genesis 41:51).